project-talan/tln-cli/README.md

   }
   ```

-* Open this file using your text editor, add your `git user name and working email` (for this tutorial, please use your Github account) and update `inherits` array with `git` component
+* Open this file using text editor, add your `git user name and working email` (for this tutorial, please use your Github account) and update `inherits` array with `git` component
   ```
   module.exports = {
     options: async (tln, args) => {},